Ron East

-Early years
+Early life

 East attended Lincoln High School, where he practiced football, wrestling and track.
 He was the State's javelin champion as a senior.

 East accepted a football scholarship from Oregon State University, but he was considered too small to eventually become a starter.
 He decided to leave school after his freshman season and enlist in the Marine Forces Reserve.

 After boot camp, he opted to transfer to Columbia Basin College.
 He was a starter at defensive tackle, he received All-Conference honors twice, while helping his team go undefeated and win the NWAC Championship in 1965.

 In 1966, he transferred to Montana State University for his senior season.
 He contributed to the team winning the Big Sky conference championship and received All-Conference honors.
 He also was the Big Sky javelin champion.

 In 1994, he was inducted into the Northwest Athletic Conference Hall of Fame.
 In 1999, he was inducted into the Montana State University Hall of Fame.